mozillavenezuela/mozillavenezuela.org/wp-content/plugins/wp-polls/readme.txt

 * Plugin icon by [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com)

 = Donations =
-I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
+I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 == Changelog ==
+= Version 2.69 =
+* NEW: Make use of wp_add_inline_style.
+Props @pathawks.
+* NEW: Create 2 filters for secret ballot.
+Props @afragen.
+* FIXED: Added new index to wp_pollsip.
+Props ArtemR.
+* FIXED: Integration with WP-Stats
+* FIXED: Proper IP checking

 = Version 2.68 =
 * NEW: Poll answer percentage are now not rounded off, previously it was always rounded to add up to 100%
 * NEW: Support WordPress MultiSite Network Activation